[Exclusive] EU to call out Russian aggression at Kyiv summit

 And the EU "reaffirmed Ukraine's role as a strategic transit country for gas and reiterated our support to continue gas transit via Ukraine beyond 2024", in its Kyiv draft-statement.

-But, for some commentators, the EU language failed to capture the seriousness of the pipeline problem.
+But, for some commentators, the EU communiqué failed to capture the seriousness of the pipeline problem.

 "Silence on Nord Stream 2 as a security threat and any bilateral consultations on Nord Stream 2 between Ukraine and the [EU] Commission," was a "key shortcoming of the [draft] EU declaration," for Kostiantyn Yelisieiev, a Ukrainian former presidential aide and EU ambassador.